Slowing online sales hurt Best Buy's second quarter, shares drop

 Moody’s lead retail analyst Charlie O’Shea agreed with Joly.

-“I think it is important to look at the whole picture with Best Buy and not pieces, more people are shopping at their stores, their overall performance this quarter is strong and that is something the street needs to understand,” O’Shea told Reuters.
+“I think it is important to look at the whole picture with Best Buy and not pieces, more people are shopping at their stores, their overall performance this quarter is strong and that is something the street needs to understand,” O’Shea said.

-“Doesn’t matter whether the sale is being made online or at a physical store ... those lines in retail have started to blur,” he said.

-Online sales make up 15 percent of the company’s total domestic sales and represented a 15 percent share of the U.S. consumer electronics market, as of March.
+Online sales make up 15 percent of the company’s total domestic sales and represented a 15 percent share of the U.S. consumer electronics market as of March.
 The company has doubled its web business in the past five years.

 The retailer expects full-year comparable sales to grow 3.5 percent to 4.5 percent versus its original guidance of flat to 2 percent.
-It also revised its earnings outlook upward to a range of $4.95 to $5.10 from $4.80 to $5.00
+It also revised its earnings outlook upward to a range of $4.95 to $5.10 from $4.80 to $5.00 per share.

 The company said it expects a dip in its third quarter operating income, consistent with its expectations from the start of the year.